Enjoyboi/enjoyboi.github.io/essays/Typescripting-my-life.md

 It reminded me of that classic line from Wayne’s World: "You miss 100% of the shots you don't take."
 At first, I hesitated to dive into the WODs because I was so nervous about messing up.
 But once I realized it was okay to make mistakes, I just focused on trying my best and learning from the process.
 The only way to get better was to take those “shots” and practice, even if I didn’t succeed every time.

 I’d say this way of learning is pretty fun overall.
 It’s definitely stressful, but it’s also rewarding.
-I think it works for me because it pushes me to improve quickly, and it’s not just about reading or watching tutorials—it’s about doing.
+I think it works for me because it pushes me to improve quickly, and it’s not just about reading or watching tutorials, it’s about doing.
 That said, I can see how it might not work for everyone.
 If you get really nervous under pressure, it could feel more frustrating than helpful.

 ## Final Thoughts